DheepthaRai/SpongeBob-Mocking-Text/README.md

-A python code to generate 'SpongeBob mocking text' (spongemock), which is a writing style used by internet communities to mock something, by randomly casing the letters of any sentence.
+Code in python and java to generate 'SpongeBob mocking text' (spongemock), which is a writing style used by internet communities to mock something, by randomly casing the letters of any sentence.